 A student who does not pass the final exam may attempt the Final Examination a second time in a subsequent semester.
 No student is allowed to attempt the Final Examination more than twice.

 For further information about the Final Exam Portfolio, please see the SLIS Student Resources Blackboard organization.
-Go to (SLIS) Student Resources > Portfolio Final Exam.
+Go to (SLIS) Student Resources > Final Exam Portfolio.